AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 1. Open [!DNL Postman]
 1. If you haven't made a call in the last 24 hours, your authorization tokens have probably expired.
 Open the call **[!DNL Adobe I/O Access Token Generation > Local Signing (Non-production use-only) > IMS: JWT Generate + Auth via User Token]** and click **Send** to request new JWT and Access Tokens, just like you did in the [!DNL Postman] lesson.
-1. Open your environment variables and change the value of **CONTAINER_ID** from `global` to `tenant`
+1. Open your environment variables and change the value of **CONTAINER_ID** from `global` to `tenant`.
+Remember, you need to use `tenant` whenever you want to interact with your own custom elements in Platform, such as creating a new schema.
   ![Change the CONTAINER_ID to tenant](assets/schemas-crm-changeContainerId.png)
 1. Open the call **[!DNL Schema Registry API > Schemas > Create a new tenant-defined schema]**
-1. Open the Body tab and paste the following code and click **Send** to make the API call.
+1. Open the **Body** tab and paste the following code and click **Send** to make the API call.
 This will create a new schema using the same `XDM Individual Profile` base class that was used in the Loyalty schema:

     ```json
     {